 End of March

 The US's Caribbean outpost takes its jazz festival seriously, showcasing a medley of Latin jazz and local talent with world-famous names such as George Benson also peppering the bill.
 Held every year towards the end of March, dates and acts for 2016 are as yet unconfirmed.
-The festival is usually held at the atmospheric Tito Puente Amphitheatre in the island's charming capital of San Juan.
+The festival is usually held at the atmospheric Tito Puente Amphitheatre in Puerto Rico's charming capital of San Juan.
 Full details of the next event will be published at: prheinekenjazz.com

 Tobago Jazz Experience